-Speaking before a room full of scientists in April 2013, President Obama announced the new Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative.
-The project "aims to help researchers find new ways to treat, cure, and even prevent brain disorders."
+Pres.
+Obama announced the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative in April 2013.
+The project, a massive undertaking by all accounts, "aims to help researchers find new ways to treat, cure, and even prevent brain disorders."

 The administration hopes the BRAIN initiative will advance treatments for Alzheimer's, Parkinson's and other forms of mental illness, and may even help in the development of artificial intelligence.
 The research could cost billions, so government support is crucial in carrying it out.

 "Think of people who do ethics as the fellow in the parade who follows behind the elephant and cleans up.
 We'd like to at least walk alongside the elephant."

 Scientists met in August 2013 to discuss the ethical implications of better understanding how the human brain works.
 A major takeaway was that scientists and ethicists do not communicate enough, particularly at the planning and starting phases of research.

 "We don't understand the fly brain yet.
 How will this come to anything?"